 Mattresses

 Many thrift stores and charity shops don’t accept mattresses.
 That’s because they can be very difficult (if not impossible) to clean thoroughly.
-They also can bring in bedbug infestations, something that thrift stores try to avoid at all costs.
+They can also bring in bedbug infestations, something that thrift stores try to avoid at all costs.
 Only if your mattress is in pristine condition should you consider donating it, and then you need to call around to see if anyone will accept it.

 Cleaning Products